Adult ADHD (cont.)

 What are complications of adult ADHD?

-Adults with ADHD tend to have more marital problems, as well as with peers and authority figures.
+Adults with ADHD tend to have more trouble with self-control and marital problems, as well as problems with peers and authority figures.
 They may be socially isolated.

 Education and career

 Adults with ADHD tend to complete fewer years of education.
 These individuals seem to be attracted to careers that often provide excitement, like sales.
-They tend to be plagued by frequent changes in jobs as well as lose more jobs and have difficulty organizing work tasks.
+They tend to be plagued by procrastination, frequent changes in jobs, as well as lose more jobs and have difficulty organizing work tasks.

 Viewers share their comments